drowan9278/VolumeTrackerPro/README.md

 Purpose of this application is find market events in which a trade is made that is above a certain moving average to provide insight to a possible user.

-This application is proprietary and may not be forked and spun up in a diffrent.
+This application is proprietary and may not be forked and spun up in a diffrent enviroment.This is a free to use service as well.
 For all inquiries please email me at davidrowan07@gmail.com